thaumkid/plugins/README.md

   opencode/     → OpenCode plugins
 ```

-New plugins are added as subdirectories.
-Each plugin is self-contained with its own README.
+New plugins are added in appropriate subdirectories.
+Each folder has its own README describing the plugins in more detail.